 Bereavement Coordinator

-The Trust’s Bereavement Coordinator works with staff throughout the Trust to promote quality end of life and bereavement care.
-If you would like to share information that would help with this please contact: Leona Laverty 028 9442 4992
+Our Bereavement Coordinator, Leona Laverty, works with staff throughout the Trust to promote quality end-of-life and bereavement care.
+If you would like to share information that would help with this, please contact Leona on 028 9442 4992.

 Share this page